 - a.
 To enter a note within 24 hours of admission or transfer containing a problem specific history and physical examination, working diagnostic impression(s) and plan for treatment (See Rule #11).
-For emergency admissions, such entry shall justify the designation of emergency status. - b.
+For emergency admissions, such entry shall justify the designation of emergency status.

+- b.
 In the event that a patient is transferred to the care of another service, the identity of the new service must be indicated in the electronic medical record entry.
+Additionally, the Attending Practitioner responsible for accepting the transfer of a patient must change the attending of record designation in the electronic medical record.

-Additionally, the Attending c.
+- c.
 A brief operative note must be entered electronically into the medical record immediately following surgery.
 The brief note must include the following elements:

+- procedure performed;

+- post-operative diagnosis;

+- findings;

+- estimated blood loss:

+- any specimens removed